cyverse-gis/suas-metadata/Calliope/DeveloperDocumentation.md

 ##### Calliope Data (/CalliopeData.java)

 This object contains all data used by Calliope.
 This data contains the list of sites, list of collections, currently imported images, CyVerse connection manager, ElasticSearch connection manager, threaded executor, and much more.
 To access the data model from anywhere in the program use `CalliopeData.getInstance()`.
+Any additional classes that need a single instance and a global presence should be added to this class.

 ##### CyVerse Connection Manager (/cyverse/CyVerseConnectionManager.java)

 This class contains all method definitions for connecting to CyVerse using Jargon.
 It lets users authenticate their account, upload images, download files, and much more.
+Any logic that interfaces with iRODS or the CyVerse datastore should be found in this file or at least in the `/cyverse/` package.

 ##### Elastic Search Connection Manager (/elasticsearch/ElasticSearchConnectionManager.java)

 This class contains all method definitions for connecting to the ElasticSearch index.
 It lets users authenticate their account, index images, and perform metadata queries.
+Any logic that interfaces with ElasticSearch should be found in this file or at least in the `/elasticsearch/` package.

 ##### Data Sources (/dataSources/IDataSource.java)